corememltd/interop-eap-tls13/README.md

     env LD_PRELOAD=/usr/local/lib/libsslkeylog.so SSLKEYLOGFILE=/tmp/sslkey.log eapol_test -s testing123 -a 127.0.0.1 -p 1812 -c eapol_test/eapol_test.tls.conf

-### Microsoft Windows 10
+### Microsoft Windows 11

-If you have QEMU (tested with version 5.2.0) and Windows Insider (Dev Channel, tested with build 21354) you can use the enclosed script:
+If you have QEMU (tested with version 5.2.0) and Windows 11 Insider Preview (Dev Channel, tested with build 22454) you can use the enclosed script:

-    env ISO=Windows10_InsiderPreview_Client_x64_en-gb_21354.iso sh -x qemu-win10.sh
+    env ISO=Windows11_InsiderPreview_Client_x64_en-gb_22454.iso sh -x qemu-win10.sh

 Connect to the VM using the [Spice client](https://www.spice-space.org/):